sineshashi/SchoolManageMent/README.md

 # SchoolManageMent

 This is a personal project on which I am working part time to learn the core things of object oriented paradigm.
 This project is inteded to consist of APIs for different purposes of school management like student and staff data management, leave management, holiday management etc.
+By any means, this project is not suggested to be used in production untill and unless you know what you are doing.
+Permissions have been handled but not very carefully.
+Some APIs rely on the frontend to send the right data, backend does not verify those details.

 **Understanding of Terminology**: